-Sectional view drawing of the FN – Browning 1900 pistol.
+Sectional view diagram of the FN Browning 1900 Pistol

 Type: Single Action, semi-automatic pistol